pagkly/Zed/Investopedia3/Mortgage Forbearance Agreement.md

 ## How a Mortgage Forbearance Agreement Works

-A mortgage forbearance agreement is made [when a borrower has a difficult time meeting their payments](https://www.investopedia.com/articles/personal-finance/110415/7-solutions-homeowners-struggling-their-mortgage.asp).
+A mortgage forbearance agreement is made [[when a borrower has a difficult time meeting their payments]](https://www.investopedia.com/articles/personal-finance/110415/7-solutions-homeowners-struggling-their-mortgage.asp).
 With the agreement, the lender agrees to reduce—or even suspend entirely—mortgage payments for a certain period of time.
-They also agree not to initiate a [foreclosure](https://www.investopedia.com/terms/f/foreclosure.asp) during the forbearance period.
+They also agree not to initiate a [[foreclosure]](https://www.investopedia.com/terms/f/foreclosure.asp) during the forbearance period.

 The borrower must resume the full payment at the end of the period, plus pay an additional amount to get current on the missed payments, including principal, interest, taxes, and insurance.
 The terms of the agreement will vary among lenders and situations.

 A mortgage forbearance agreement is not a long-term solution for delinquent borrowers.
 Rather, it is designed for borrowers who have temporary financial problems caused by unforeseen problems, such as temporary unemployment or health issues.
-Borrowers with more-fundamental financial problems––such as having chosen an [adjustable-rate mortgage](https://www.investopedia.com/terms/a/arm.asp) on which the interest rate has reset to a level that makes the monthly payments unaffordable––must usually seek other remedies.
+Borrowers with more-fundamental financial problems––such as having chosen an [[adjustable-rate mortgage]](https://www.investopedia.com/terms/a/arm.asp) on which the interest rate has reset to a level that makes the monthly payments unaffordable––must usually seek other remedies.

 A forbearance agreement may allow a borrower to avoid foreclosure until their financial situation gets better.
 In some cases, the lender may be able to extend the forbearance period if the borrower’s hardship is not resolved by the original agreed-upon end date.